top of page

 Marcelle Smith received her Master of Professional Communication (MPC) degree from Westminster College.
 With over 15 years of experience in administration and project management, she has taken the role of Executive Director for UOMA.

-Marcelle Smith
+Marcelle Maxfield

 Executive Director